 And, in the virtual era, product launches can reach even more people than before!
 Digital product launches marry the benefits of in-person events with the scalability of online marketing, and B2C companies were using them way before virtual events became the norm.

 Now it's time for B2B companies to get on board!
-Today, we'll cover seven tips to plan your virtual launch events in a way that will drive adoption and revenue for your business.
-You'll learn from companies that put on successful digital launch events and see real-world examples that work.
+Today, you'll learn from companies that put on successful digital launch events, see real-world examples that work, and more.

 Let's go!